evaitl/6780p4/README.md

 The various name servers need a protocol to talk to one another.
 This is it.

 Each CH/BCH will keep track of upstream/downstream ipaddr/port.
+Upstream is closer to the BCH and has lower ranges.

 - query

-Response "id upaddr upport"
+Response "rangeLower rangeUpper upaddr upport"

-- enterdown id addr port
+- enterdown addr port

 Sent to previous CH when entering the ring.
 Response "ok".